Hunky Dory: Title and artwork

 Although Bowie normally waited to name his albums until the last possible moment, the title "Hunky Dory" was announced at the John Peel session.
 Grace got the idea from an Esher pub landlord.
 He told Peter and Leni Gillman, the authors of Alias David Bowie, that the landlord had an unusual vocabulary that was infused with "upper-crust jargon" such as "prang" and "whizzo" and "everything's hunky-dory".
 Grace told Bowie, who loved it.
 Pegg notes that there was a song from 1957 by American doo-wop band the Guytones also titled "Hunky Dory" that may also have played a part.
 Spitz states that "hunky-dory" is an English slang term that means everything is right in the world.
 The original UK cover featured Bowie's name and the album title; in the US the title was instead printed on a sticker and placed onto the translucent wrapping.
 According to Cann, initial UK pressings were laminated, which enhanced the colour to create a "superior finish"; these pressings are now collector's items.
 The back cover featured Bowie's handwritten notes about each song from the album.
-It also bore the credit "Produced by Ken Scott (assisted by the actor)" – the "actor" being Bowie himself, whose "pet conceit", in the words of NME critics Roy Carr and Charles Shaar Murray, was "to think of himself as an actor".
+It also bore the credit "Produced by Ken Scott (assisted by the actor)" – the "actor" being Bowie himself, whose "pet conceit", in the words of the NME critics Roy Carr and Charles Shaar Murray, was "to think of himself as an actor".